stephanwaz/raytraverse/README.rst

 .. image:: https://zenodo.org/badge/doi/10.5281/zenodo.4091318.svg
    :target: https://zenodo.org/badge/latestdoi/296295567

-raytraverse is a complete workflow for climate based daylight modelling, simulation, and evaluation of architectural spaces.
+raytraverse is a workflow for climate based daylight simulation for the evaluation of architectural spaces.
 Built around a wavelet guided adaptive sampling strategy, raytraverse can fully explore the daylight conditions throughout a space with efficient use of processing power and storage space.